What you do online might put your personal data at risk.

 - Instant loan providers

-Sometimes, apps and services use the CommBank logo on their websites, so you might not realise you are giving your bank log-on details to a third party.
-We recommend you only provide your log-on information and password when you’re using CommBank services directly, such as the CommBank app or NetBank.
+Sometimes, apps and services use the CommBank logo on their websites, so you might not realise you’re giving your NetBank log on details to a third party.
+We recommend you only provide your customer ID and password when you’re using CommBank services directly, such as the CommBank app or NetBank.

 Accounting software and bank feeds

 If you use accounting software such as MYOB, Xero or Quickbooks, you can set up an automated bank feed to streamline your business bookkeeping.
 Find out more about setting up an automated bank feed in NetBank.

 It’s important you keep your NetBank customer ID and password confidential.
 Potential risks of sharing your log-on details include:

 - Fraud and identity theft - CommBank invests a significant amount of effort and money into security each year to ensure your information is kept safe and secure.
 Not all businesses have that same level of security, which could lead to unauthorised transactions being made on your account.